This Fire That Warms You by Tsohil Bhatia

 Dinner with Red Flower Collective: Eight New Sculptures

-Join us for a dinner event with Red Flower Collective, in conjunction with the solo exhibition This Fire That Warms You by Tsohil Bhatia.
-Bhatia and Erin Montanez from RFC will add eight new ephemeral sculptures to the show.
-The event will also feature an eight-course dinner prepared on site, drinks, a limited edition menu by artist Rujuta Rao, and the launch of the exhibition catalogue.
+In celebration of This Fire That Warms You by Tsohil Bhatia, CUE hosted a special dinner with Red Flower Collective.
+The event featured eight new ephemeral sculptures on view only for the dinner, as well as an eight-course dinner prepared on site, drinks, a limited edition menu by artist Rujuta Rao, and the launch of the exhibition catalogue.

 “Latent Energies” by Swagato Chakravorty